On a complex-analytic approach to stationary measures on $S^1$ with respect to the action of $PSU(1,1)$: Preliminaries

 \begin{definition} Let $f$ be a meromorphic function on $\mathbb{D}$.
-If there exists a function $T_f$ which is meromorphic on $\mathbb{D}_e$ such that the non-tangential limits of $f$ and $\tilde{f}$ coincide Leb-almost everywhere, then we say that $f$ is \textbf{pseudocontinuable}, and $T_f$ is a \textbf{pseudocontinuation} of $f$, and vice versa. \end{definition}
+If there exists a function $T_f$ which is meromorphic on $\mathbb{D}_e$ such that the non-tangential limits of $f$ and $\tilde{f}$ exist on $\mathbb{T}$ and coincide Leb-almost everywhere, then we say that $f$ is \textbf{pseudocontinuable}, and $\tilde{f}$ is a \textbf{pseudocontinuation} of $f$, and vice versa. \end{definition}

 In our paper we will use several important results about non-tangential limits and pseudocontinuations.

 \begin{theorem}[Lusin-Privalov, \cite{privalov1956randeigenschaften}] If $f$ is pseudocontinuable, then its pseudocontinuation is unique. \end{theorem}